 Curated by jill moniz

-April 1-July 1, 2017
+April 1 - July 1, 2017

 Opening reception: Saturday, April 1st, 6-9 pm

-featuring a live performance of “Women’s Work” by Maren Hassinger
+with a live performance of “Women’s Work” by Maren Hassinger

 The Landing is pleased to present Signifying Form, a group exhibition curated by jill moniz featuring highly narrative sculptural works by black female artists made in Los Angeles between 1935 and 2016.